United Way California Chapters

 The Red Cross is accepting applications for volunteers on its website.

-Santa Barbara-based Direct Relief has responded to the ﬁres with items requested by local health-care providers, including N-95 respiratory masks and emergency health kits full of emergency medicines and supplies.
-To donate, visit http://directrelief.org/donate click “Direct my donation to” and choose “Southern California Wildﬁres.”
-Direct Relief says it is committed to ensuring that 100 percent of funds designated by donors for relief of the Southern California wildﬁres will go to that cause.
+Santa Barbara-based Direct Relief has previously responded to ﬁres in our region with items requested by local health-care providers, including N-95 respiratory masks and emergency health kits full of emergency medicines and supplies.
+To donate, visit http://directrelief.org/donate, and click “Direct my donation to” and choose the cause you would like.
+For example, “Southern California Wildﬁres.”
+Direct Relief says it is committed to ensuring that 100 percent of funds designated by donors for relief will go to the chosen cause.

 Ventura County Community Disaster Relief Fund